gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 DTLS in SCTP uses inband key-establishment, thus the DTLS handshake establishes shared keys with the remote peer.
-As soon as the SCTP State Machine enters PROTECTION PENDING state, DTLS in SCTP is responsible for progressing to the PROTECTED state when DTLS handshake has completed.
+As soon as the SCTP State Machine enters PROTECTION INITILIZATION state, DTLS in SCTP is responsible for progressing to the PROTECTED state when DTLS handshake has completed.
 The DCI counter is initialized to the value zero that is used for the initial DTLS handshake.

-### PROTECTION PENDING state
+### PROTECTION INITILIZATION state

-When entering PROTECTION PENDING state, DTLS will start the handshake according to {{dtls-handshake}}.
+When entering PROTECTION INITILIZATION state, DTLS will start the handshake according to {{dtls-handshake}}.

 DTLS being initialized for a new SCTP association will set the Traffic